-Swing has only one partition and it is the default, which is named gpu.
-By default, you will be allocated 1/8th of the node resources per GPU (32 cores + 128GB RAM per GPU).
+Swing has two partitions, the default being named gpu.
+By default, you will be allocated 1/8th of the node resources per GPU.

 Nodes allow for multiple jobs from multiple users up until the resources are fully consumed (8 jobs with 1 GPU each per node, 1 job with 8 GPU per node, and everything in between).